 -Network I/O Control

-Using vMotion feature, we can move the running VM’s from one ESXi host to another ESXi host without any downtime. vMotion copies the VM’s in-memory contents to the destination server and freeze the operation on current ESXi host and resumes the VM’s on remote ESXI node.
+Ans: Using the vMotion feature, we can move the running VM’s from one ESXi host to another ESXi host without any downtime. vMotion copies the VM’s in-memory contents to the destination server and freezes the operation on the current ESXi host and resumes the VM’s on remote ESXi node.

-vSphere DRS is an intelligent frame works which always monitors the cluster nodes health check and performs the vMotion automatically whenever required.
-For an example, if one of the ESXI cluster host memory has been utilized more than 90% and due to that lot of paging happening on that server. vSphere DRS detects such things in quick time and moves few VM’s to another ESXi cluster to least-balance the cluster nodes without any downtime by leveraging vMotion functionality.
+Ans: vSphere DRS is an intelligent framework that always monitors the cluster nodes health check and performs the vMotion automatically whenever required.
+For example, if one of the ESXi cluster host memory has been utilized more than 90% and due to that lot of paging happening on that server. vSphere DRS detects such things in quick time and moves a few VM’s to another ESXi cluster to least-balance the cluster nodes without any downtime by leveraging vMotion functionality.
 It applies for high contention for CPU utilization too.
 So vSphere DRS helps to balance the CPU & Memory utilization across the ESXi cluster nodes.

-VSAN forms the storage pools across the multiple nodes using internal disks and allows you to create a datastores that spans multiple ESXI hosts.
-VSAN also protect the data using VM storage profiles and you can configure it according to your requirement.
+Ans: VSAN forms the storage pools across the multiple nodes using internal disks and allows you to create a datastore that spans multiple ESXi hosts.
+VSAN also protects the data using VM storage profiles and you can configure it according to your requirement.
 You need SSD’s(Solid State Drive) to configure VSAN.
 Click here to learn more about VSAN.

-VMware ESXi is Bare-metal hypervisor.
+Ans: VMware ESXi is a Bare-metal hypervisor.
 You can directly install on server hardware.

 You liked the article?

 Vote for difficulty